Overview

 - Carillon – A beautifully tuned carillon hangs in the tower, ringing out on special occasions and adding an audible dimension to the building’s grandeur.

-- Cathedral Museum – Adjacent to the main worship space, the museum displays ancient relics, sacred vessels, vestments and a collection of historic photographs that trace the cathedral’s evolution.
+- Cathedral Museum – Adjacent to the main worship space, the museum displays ancient relics, sacred vessels, vestments and historic photographs that trace the cathedral’s evolution.

-- Guided tours – Visitors can join a guided tour (£3 per person) for an in‑depth narrative of the cathedral’s architecture, art and the legends surrounding St Patrick, such as the tale of the young deer he is said to have sheltered on the hill.
+- Guided tours – Join a guided tour (£3 per person) for an in‑depth narrative of the cathedral’s architecture, art and the legends surrounding St Patrick, such as the tale of the young deer he is said to have sheltered on the hill.

-- Gift shop – The on‑site shop offers religious artefacts, local crafts and literature about Armagh’s spiritual heritage.
+- Gift shop – Offers religious artefacts, local crafts and literature about Armagh’s spiritual heritage.

 Practical Information